 This article contains affiliate links to products and services we love, which we may make a commission from at no cost to you.

 Who issues the card?

 The I Amsterdam City Card is created and sold by the non-profit organization Iamsterdam.
-They work for the city and are a "not for profit" tourism business.
-The card is legit and absolutely not a tourist trap in any way.
+I amsterdam is the official partner of the city.
+This card is legit and absolutely not a tourist trap in any way.

 Who is the card for?